 Warrior I has the reputation of presenting some biomechanical issues because it can create asymmetry in the pelvis.
 The forward leg encourages the pelvis to action forward while the back leg creates an anchoring back.
 Holding the body in asymmetry is not the problem, it is the forceful attempt to aim the hips forward that can cause degradation.
 This uneven leveraging force can land in the sacroiliac joints and/or lumbar spine if overdone.

 In Warrior I it is crucial to allow freedom in foot placement and not to be adamant about squaring the hips forward.

 Forcing the hips to square forward with an anchored back heel will exaggerate the torque pressure across the pelvic bones, specifically the sacroiliac joints.
-As in most poses, it is best first to align the pelvis in a spacious position and then to adjust the foundation accordingly, rather than building the pose from the foundation up.
+As in most poses, it is best to first align the pelvis in a spacious position and then adjust the foundation accordingly, rather than building the pose from the foundation up.
 This will accommodate varying anatomical structures.

 If someone has an existing sacroiliac injury or tendency toward this, it might be a good idea to avoid Warrior I altogether.
-Simply do Crescent Lunge instead.
+Simply do High Lunge instead.